josephsl/wintenApps/readme.md

 ## General

-* In Windows 11 24H2 Insider Preview builds, quick settings (shellhost.exe) interface elements can be navigated using mouse and/or touch interaction.
+* In Windows 11 24H2, quick settings (shellhost.exe) interface elements can be navigated using mouse and/or touch interaction.
+This is now part of NVDA 2024.2.

 ## Modern keyboard